postphotos/dearreader/scripts/README.md

 ## Utility Scripts

 - **`quickstart.sh`** - One-click setup and start script (fastest way to get started)
+  - Can be run from anywhere: `./scripts/quickstart.sh` or `scripts/quickstart.sh`
+  - Automatically finds the project root and navigates there
 - **`verify.sh`** - System verification script (check if your system is ready)
 - **`cleanup.sh`** - Safe cleanup utility for removing old/deprecated files
+  - Can be run from anywhere: `./scripts/cleanup.sh` or `scripts/cleanup.sh`
+  - Automatically finds the project root and navigates there

 ## Legacy Scripts